maurya9n6/SQL-2019-Active-Active-Cluster/README.md

 6. Click Next
 7. Specify DSRM (directory service recovery mode) password
 8. No need to create DNS deligation
-9. NetBIOS domain name -- keep it default (it will appear as gogates as we had mentioned domain as Ratnesh.local)
+9. NetBIOS domain name -- keep it default (it will appear as Ratnesh as we had mentioned domain as Ratnesh.local)
 10. Paths - Keep it default
 11. Install
 12. Restart & Login with Doamin User this time